1.7 Funding youth policy

 There is a specific budget dedicated to the joint competences of family and youth, which were recently passed from the former Ministry of Labour, Family and Youth to the Federal Chancellery (Bundeskanzleramt).

 The Parliament provides a visual general overview over the total budget (in German), in which number 25 marks the funding available to the Federal Chancellery (Bundeskanzleramt) for the agenda 'family and youth'.
-According to the parliamentary breakdown analysis of the draft federal budget 2021, 'the draft Federal Budget 2021 provides for disbursements totalling EUR 7.59 billion for UG 25-Family and Youth.
-In comparison to the BVA 2020, this means an increase of EUR 191.3 million or 2.6% for 2021.
-Expenditures in the results budget show a similar development (+2.5%).
-The increase in disbursements is mainly due to an increase of EUR 354.8 million in transfers to social security institutions (especially pension contributions for child-raising periods) as well as payments of EUR 50 million for the COVID family hardship compensation.
+According to the parliamentary breakdown analysis of the draft federal budget 2022, 'the draft Federal Budget 2022 provides for disbursements totalling EUR 7.69 billion for UG 25-Family and Youth.
+In comparison to the BVA 2021, this means an increase of EUR 52 million or 0.7% for 2022.
+Expenditures in the results budget show a similar development.

 - Competences and Qualifications